commotum/qham/README.md

-Below is a drop‑in **README section** for **`qham`**—clear English, beginner‑friendly, and ready to paste.
-It explains the unified API, shapes, broadcasting, autograd, and includes practical examples (including your RGB→embedding case).

----

 # qham — Unified Hamilton‑product API (Torch ↔ Triton ↔ CUDA)

 `qham` is a small library that does one thing well: **fast quaternion math for machine learning**, with a single API that runs on: